PSModule/.github/profile/README.md

    1. develop the code you want to add to your module.
    1. delete the parts you do not need.
    1. update the tests in the `tests` folder.
-1. Create a PR (this should trigger the Process-PSModule workflow.
-Add a label to the PR depending on what you want to do:
+1. Create a PR.
+Add a label to the PR depending on what you want to do.
    - "Prerelease" = CI will create a prerelease of the module using the branch name as a prerelease tag in the version.
+This will create both a repo release and a prerelease version of the module on the PowerShell Gallery.
    - "Major" - Will create a major release (vX.0.0) when merged.
 If specified with "Prerelease", a major versjon will be created using the prerelease tag (vX.0.0-<branchName>).
    - "Minor" - Will create a minor release (vX.Y.0) when merged.
 If specified with "Prerelease", a minor versjon will be created using the prerelease tag (vX.Y.0-<branchName>).
    - "Patch" - Will create a minor release (vX.Y.Z) when merged.
 If specified with "Prerelease", a minor versjon will be created using the prerelease tag (vX.Y.Z-<branchName>).
 A patch version bump is the default if nothing is specified for the PR.

-## Core practices and principles

-- **Everything as code**
-- **Simplify by automating everything**
-- **Standardize and enforce good practices**
+1. Once the PR is created, the Process-PSModule workflow will trigger.
+1. When the PR is merged, a release will be created and the module will be published to the PowerShell Gallery with a stable version based on the version bump indicator the PR was was labeled with.
+Prerelease tags will be cleaned up on the repository.

 <!-- TODO: Diagram of the flow of the framework. -->